 When you ask the credit bureaus to place a fraud alert on your file, new creditors can still obtain a copy of your credit report as long as they verify that you really are the person applying for credit in your name.
 Fraud alerts can help protect you from someone from opening new credit accounts in your name, and there is typically no charge for placing one on your credit file.
 A fraud alert usually expires after about 90 days unless you specifically ask to have it extended.

 A security freeze, sometimes known as a credit freeze, limits most access to your credit report.
 Because creditors typically want to review your credit report before extending credit, a freeze makes it virtually impossible for someone to open a new credit account in your name.

 You'll need to contact each of the three major credit bureaus to institute a credit freeze.
 When you first set up a freeze, you'll have to supply your name, address, date of birth, Social Security number and other personal information to verify your identity.
 Placing a credit freeze on your credit report is free and remains in effect until you ask to have it lifted.
 Lifting a freeze on your Experian credit file occurs in real time if you use your online Experian account to manage it.

 Neither a fraud alert nor a credit freeze can protect the security of existing credit accounts.
 They also don't replace regular credit monitoring.
 You'll still need to be vigilant about existing accounts.

 The Experian CreditLock difference

-Locking your Experian credit report with Experian CreditLock differs in many ways from placing a fraud alert or security freeze on your credit file.
-You’ll get protections similar to a credit freeze, but with additional advantages, including:
+Locking your Experian credit file with Experian CreditLock differs in many ways from placing a fraud alert or security freeze on your credit file.
+You'll get protections similar to a credit freeze, but with additional advantages, including:

 - The ability to temporarily unlock your credit report when you apply for credit or financing, without delaying the application process.
-You’ll receive a confirmation alert whenever you lock or unlock your Experian credit report.
+You'll receive a confirmation alert whenever you lock or unlock your Experian credit file.